 The Little Room served as Walter Anderson’s sanctuary on the mainland during the latter years of his life.
-When he could, Anderson would spend his time on Horn Island, but he still had obligations on the mainland.
-To mentally transport himself back to the Eden he had found in nature, Walter Anderson painted the Little Room to portray life and time on the island.
-Known as “Creation at Sunrise,” these floor-to-ceiling murals chronicle the transition from night to day through the synthesis of plants, animals, and brilliant colors.
+To mentally transport himself back to the Eden he had found in nature, Walter Anderson painted the Little Room, floor-to-ceiling murals chronicling the transition from night to day through the synthesis of plants, animals, and brilliant colors.
 Through the Little Room, Anderson preserved for himself a never-ending connection to the wonders of nature.

 During his life, he never allowed anyone but himself, some cats, and the occasional possum to enter the room.
-After his death in 1965, Walter’s wife opened the door to the Little Room and found this spectacular mural.
-Covering the floor were thousands of paintings and drawings – including his treasured Horn Island watercolors – some of which he had attempted to destroy in the fireplace and some he had carefully selected and stored in a chest in the corner.
-When you enter the Little Room, appreciate the genius of the artist and one man’s journey to find peace with the world around him.
+After his death in 1965, Walter’s wife opened the door to the Little Room and found these spectacular murals.
+Covering the floor were thousands of paintings and drawings – including his treasured Horn Island watercolors – some of which Walter had attempted to destroy in the fireplace, and some which he had carefully selected and stored in a chest in the corner.
+The Little Room is the Museum's crown jewel, the most intimate evidence of Anderson's creative vision and genius.

 The Little Room is given by Agnes Grinstead Anderson and her children.